Mercedes-Benz’s current E-Class has been on sale since the 2010 model year

 on the new E-Class.
 This will be a modular design, allowing it to share components and production lines with smaller four- and three-cylinder units also in the works.
 A similar strategy has already been employed by BMW.
 There will also be a high-performance E63 AMG variant, which has also been spied

 Though yet to be confirmed, though it’s looking likely given the length of this prototype, the new E-Class will have a longer wheelbase than the current one.
 The car is also expected to once again come in five different bodystyles: sedan, long-wheelbase sedan, wagon, coupe and convertible.

 With the latest C-Class slated to spawn new coupe and convertible models, designers are said to be making two-door E-Class variants much more premium than the current offerings.
-They should be larger than the current versions and fitted with better materials too.
+They should be larger and fitted with better materials, too.
 The styling of the new E-Class is said to be sportier and more aerodynamic than what you see on the current model, though the dual-lens headlight theme is expected to remain in some form.
 A third generation of the CLS-Class is also planned; like the previous two, the new CLS will essentially be a four-door coupe version of the new E-Class.

 Follow Motor Authority on Facebook, Twitter, and Google+.